-In this upcoming partner webinar, you will learn about the DataGuard Energy Data Privacy Program and how you can use it to assure your customers that their energy data is being protected and used responsibly.
-Join Eric Lightner, Director, Smart Grid Task Force, U.S. Department of Energy, and featured speakers from the Smart Energy Consumer Collaborative, Green Button Alliance and UtilityAPI for this in-depth and timely webinar.
+In this recording of the partner webinar that took place on August 8, 2018, you will learn about the DataGuard Energy Data Privacy Program and how you can use it to assure your customers that their energy data is being protected and used responsibly.
+Listen to Eric Lightner, Director, Smart Grid Task Force, U.S. Department of Energy, and featured speakers from the Smart Energy Consumer Collaborative, Green Button Alliance and UtilityAPI in this in-depth and timely webinar.

 Revisions and Updates

 DOE will coordinate a DataGuard Revisions Working Team (RWT) that will review the concepts and principles for updates and revisions every 2 years.
 The team will review any suggested revisions that are received as well as conduct an independent review of the concepts and principles to determine if any revisions may be warranted.
 The RWT will also assess suggested revisions of an urgent nature that are clearly identified as needing a determination prior to the next two-year deadline.
 The RWT will be made up of volunteers, and best efforts will be made to ensure that the RWT is populated by a diverse set of stakeholders, such as utilities of various sizes, municipalities, cooperatives, consumer advocates, privacy advocates, regulators and/or third parties.
 The volunteers will serve for finite terms, although they could be subject to some degree of voluntary renewal upon approval of the entire RWT.
 The initial RWT, once formed, will discuss and decide issues regarding governance, bylaws, finite terms, etc.